Customer Insights to Transform Sales Conversations

 • Attending professional development workshops

-You could also enhance your general digital selling skills by learning to use online marketing tools like SEO tools, link trackers, and grammar checkers.
+You could also enhance your general digital selling skills by learning to use online marketing tools like SEO, link trackers, and grammar checkers.
 While these aren't sales-specific, they will enhance your overall job performance.

 You could summarize this article with Siva Devaki's quote: